Riya3012/SVNIT_Team-2_E-commerce/README.md

 For backend: npm i

-For frontend: cd frontend npm i
+For frontend: open terminal in frontend folder then type 'npm i'

 ## Env Variables